veritaserum27/Ground-Truth-Curation-App/docs/Architecture.md

 ### Back End

 C# .Net back end to implement programmatic workflows for building and retrieving ground truth definitions and interactions with datastores.
+See the [Back End README](../backend/README.md) for more details

 The Ground Truth database stores the actual ground truth definition datasets.